vuw-research-computing/raapoi-tools/docs/index.md

     * Applications --> Utilities --> Terminal.app
     * Or use Spotlight search (aka Command-Space)
 * [iTerm2](https://www.iterm2.com/) is a good replacement for the default Terminal app
-* [XQuartz](https://www.xquartz.org/) is a Xforwarding application with its own terminal
+* [XQuartz](https://www.xquartz.org/) is a Xforwarding application with its own terminal.
+XQuartz can be used in conjuction with the Terminal.app for GUI apps

 NOTE:  Once at the command prompt you can type the following to login (replace "username" with your VUW user):